yghlc/BigImageMapper/README.md

 Any enhancement or new functions are also welcome!

 ## updates

+Ocotber 2021:
+    Add [CUT](https://github.com/yghlc/contrastive-unpaired-translation) to the workflow, which uses the power of generative adversarial networks to translate images from target domain to source domain.

 January 2021:
     Clean or re-organize the scripts; re-define the input parameter files, separate them into main ini, network defined ini, and regions defined ini, making it easy to different regions or networks for training and inference;